robinwyss/WeatherIcons/README.md

 ## WeatherIcons
-Weather icons created onyl with HTML and CSS
+Weather icons created only with HTML and CSS